Battle of Navarino: Engagement

 By about 4 p.m., all three Ottoman ships of the line and most of the large frigates of the first line had been despatched.
 This left the mass of smaller vessels in the second and third lines at the mercy of the Allied ships of the line, all of which were still operational.
 During the ensuing massacre, Codrington tried twice to order a ceasefire, but his signals were either invisible because of the thick smoke or ignored in the heat of the battle.
 Within the following two hours, virtually the entire Ottoman fleet was destroyed, despite the signal bravery of the Ottoman crews, which was praised by Codrington himself in his despatches.
 Three quarters were sunk: many of them, dismasted but still afloat and reparable, were blown up or set on fire by their own crews to prevent them falling into Allied hands.

 This contributed to the horrendous Ottoman and Egyptian casualty figures, as many men were trapped in burning or exploding vessels.
 Some, as mentioned, were shackled to their posts.
 Ottoman casualties given to Codrington by Letellier were approx. 3,000 killed, 1,109 wounded, although Codrington claimed the reverse was more likely.
 Of the entire Ottoman-Egyptian armada of 78 vessels, just eight remained seaworthy: one dismasted ship of the line, two frigates, and five corvettes.

 Allied casualties were given by Codrington as 181 killed, 480 wounded (including Codrington's youngest son, midshipman H. Codrington, serving on Asia under his father, who was badly injured but made a full recovery).
 Several Allied ships were severely damaged: the Russian ships Azov, Gangut and Iezekiil were disabled.
 The three British ships of the line had to be sent back to the United Kingdom for repairs.
-Despite the rough handling all the ships of the line had endured and the danger from exploding Ottoman vessels, not a single Allied vessel was sunk.
+According to one source, despite the rough handling all the ships of the line had endured and the danger from exploding Ottoman vessels, not a single Allied vessel was sunk.

 As the guns fell silent at dusk in Navarino Bay, news of the outcome raced over the Peloponnese and to the rest of Greece.
 In village after village, church bells started a continuous peal in the night.
 People rushed into village squares, to be greeted by the news that the Ottoman Sultan and his hated vassal Ibrahim Pasha no longer possessed a Mediterranean fleet.
 In a maritime country like Greece, the implication was evident—the fledgling Greek state was saved.
 Wild rejoicing broke out, and lasted through the night and for days after.
 Huge bonfires were lit on the mountaintops of the Peloponnese and Mount Parnassos in central Greece.
 Celebrations swept even the occupied regions, which the demoralised Ottoman garrisons made little effort to prevent.